 Dreamed 96 AD by two of Pliny the Younger's young servants

-from a letter by Pliny the Younger to his friend Sura, in Letters (Bk VII), quoted in The Dream World (ed.
+SOURCE: a letter by Pliny the Younger to his friend Sura, in Letters (Bk VII), cited in The Dream World (ed.
 Rodolphe Megroz, 1939)

 I have a freedman, who is not without some knowledge of letters.
 A younger brother of his was sleeping with him in the same bed.
 The latter dreamed he saw some one sitting on the couch, who approached a pair of scissors to his head, and even cut the hair from the crown of it.
 When day dawned he was found to be cropped round the crown, and his locks were discovered lying about.

 A very short time afterwards a fresh occurrence of the same kind confirmed the truth of the former one.
 A lad of mine was sleeping, in company with several others, in the pages' apartment.
 There came through the windows (so he tells the story), two figures in white tunics, who cut his hair as he lay, and departed the way they came.
 In his case, too, daylight exhibited him shorn, and his locks scattered around.